Summer Institute FAQ

 - What about COVID-19?

-The EWH Institute programs are designed for anyone from early university through current professionals in STEM fields with an interest in learning and applying hands-on troubleshooting skills in a high need, but very low-resource setting.
-If you have fulfilled all of the course requirements, it's OK if you're not an engineer.
+The Summer Institutes are designed for anyone from early university through early professionals in STEM fields with an interest in learning and applying hands-on troubleshooting skills in a high need, but very low-resource setting.
+If you have fulfilled all of the course requirements, it's okay if you're not an engineer.
 We’ve hosted participants with a wide variety of academic backgrounds, and non-engineering majors have proven equally capable at troubleshooting in these settings with the proper training.

 Are the Summer Institutes only for undergraduates?